Practice-SpencerTower/DSAs/binary-search-trees.md

 ### Depth First Search

+- Go all the way to a leaf node before recursing back upwards
 - 3 types of DFS:
   - Recursive traversal is easiest approach
   - In-Order - traverse left side, root, right side